Yi-ChunHung/TG3.1_mini-workshop_Apr.29/SuperCell/README.md

 atomps       = [atomps(NR_11_id,:);atomps(NR_12_id,:);atomps(NR_21_id,:);atomps(NR_22_id,:)];
 ```

 0️⃣ Check the order of the orbitals ('orbitps') is sorted in the desired way throught the lines at the middle of the 'Supercell.m'.
-If there is nor special needs for order of the atoms, comment these lines.
+If there is no special needs for order of the atoms, comment these lines.

 ```Matlab
 %%% ==================================================== %%%